abdrahmansoltan/Learning-Notes/React/1-React.md

   ```

 - Why (fetching with setting the state to the resolved value) without `componentDidMount()` or `useEffect()` results **infinite render**

+  - because when fetching and changing the state (with different state object than the current one in memory) which cause re-render again and again.

   - because the resolved object/array is different from the one in the memory so the state gets reset over and over